Celtx Blog

 Just as importantly, coverage gives you an industry professional’s perspective on the concept and execution.
 This can help asses if your script has commercial prospects.
 With the odds of selling a spec script being astronomically low, coverage helps maximize your chances by ensuring you put your best work forward.

-Coverage as an Investment in Your Writing Career
+Treating Script Coverage as a Strategic Investment in Your Career

 Every screenwriter knows it takes more than talent alone to break into the industry.
 This is where seeking out high-quality script coverage becomes an essential investment in your long-term writing career.